BriceChivu/Products_damage_claims/README.md

               drop_duplicates(subset = ['SKU family'], keep = 'first'), on = 'SKU family', how = 'left')
 ```
 ### 4. Analysis
 Now that we have cleaned the data, let's see what graphs we can plot.
-If you have Tableau installed on your device, I suggest you download the Tableau file in my repository, you would be able to play around with the dashboards.
+If you have Tableau installed on your device, I suggest you download the Tableau file in my repository, so that you can play around with the dashboards.

 Otherwise, we can take a look at the 2 summary dashboards below.

 #### a. i.
 Claims value